Skip Navigation

 d’Arenberg employs both hand and machine pruning in the vineyard to control vigor and crop levels.
 Pruning is carried out in the winter months, and involves cutting off the dominant shoots from the vine.
 Summer trimming helps keep the grapes exposed to the light to increase grape quality.

-Legume cover crops are planted in the vineyards annually, generally in alternate rows, as well as clover and grasses, which are planted in some blocks and mown periodically.
-These processes usually begin with the opening rains in April or May.
+Legume cover crops are planted in the vineyards annually, generally in alternate rows, as well as clover and grasses, which are planted in some blocks.
+Sheep agistment assists in control.

 The purposes of these various processes are threefold: